Lapel microphone wireless system components

 - A transmitter in general only runs with the specific receiver it was designed and launched to be with.
 In fact, even the same manufacturer of both pieces may use different models and frequencies for different kits.

 A professional wireless microphone system, unlike a traditional wired microphone that changes sound waves into an electrical audio signal which then goes to the sound system using a cable, converts the audio signal sent by the microphone to a radio signal which then is delivered to the sound system by a transmitter.
 When the transmitter picks up the radio signal, the receiver, which is always located near the sound system, is tuned to the same frequency to convert the radio signal back into an audio signal and feed it to the sound system by a cable.

-The answer is quite simple: anyone who wants to set themselves free from the restrictions exerted by cables and cords on their performance.
+A portable wireless lapel microphone system is suitable for anyone who wants to set themselves free from the restrictions exerted by cables and cords on their performance.

-- Musicians are allowed to use single or multi-channel good wireless mic systems to accommodate their entire bands.
+- Musicians are allowed to use single or multi-channel wireless lapel microphone system to accommodate their entire bands.